atymic/twitter/README.md

 });
 ```

-Returns a collection of the most recent Tweets and retweets posted by the authenticating user and the users they follow.
+Returns a collection of the most recent Tweets and retweets posted by the authenticated user and the users they follow.
 ```php
 Route::get('/', function()
 {